theodorewahle/dali-dashboard/README.md

 - In the source code, you can see me making requests to:
 - `https://us-central1-dalidash-220021.cloudfunctions.net/wrap-data`
 - That is just the URL of the wrapper function
+- I including the source for this function in the `cloud_function` folder